saebyulpark/Mel2word/README.md

 Tokenization requires a dictionary.
 Choose between pre-generated dictionaries or create a custom one based on your dataset.

 ### Tokenization

-Tokenize your melody with the pre-trained or generated dictionary.
+Tokenize your melodies with the pre-trained or generated dictionary.

+### Application
+Try out WordCloud and Word2Vec techniques for your melodies using the Mel2Word approach.

 ## Environmental Setup